OOFEM - Object Oriented Finite Element Solver

 - eXtented Finite Element (XFEM) support - built in representations for global enrichment functions, their geometry description, and generalized integration rules provide generic support for implementing XFEM based solution algorithms.

-- Iso-Geometric Analysis (IGA) support - built in support for IGA analysis, B-spline and NURBS interpolation classes.
+- Iso-Geometric Analysis (IGA) support - built in support for IGA analysis, with B-spline and NURBS interpolation classes.
 Pilot implementation for plane stress and 3d elesticity available

 - Structural Mechanics module (sm)